José Luis Brown

-José Luis Brown (10 January 1956 – 12 August 2019) was an Argentine football central defender and coach.
+José Luis Brown (10 November 1956 – 12 August 2019) was an Argentine football central defender and coach.

-Most of his 14-year professional career was spent with Estudiantes, for which he appeared in more than 300 official matches and won two major titles.
+Most of his 14-year professional career was spent with the La Plata-based Estudiantes, for which he appeared in more than 300 official matches and won two major titles.
 He also competed in Colombia, France and Spain.

 Nicknamed Tata, Brown represented the Argentina national team at the 1986 World Cup and three Copa América tournaments, winning the former and scoring in the final.
 In 1995, he began working as a manager.

 Playing career

 Club

 Born in Ranchos, Buenos Aires, Brown spent his first years as a senior with Estudiantes de La Plata, scoring an astonishing 17 goals in a combined 69 matches as the club won the Metropolitano and Nacional in the 1982 and 1983 editions of the Primera División, respectively.

 After two years in Colombia with Atlético Nacional, Brown played in quick succession for Boca Juniors and Deportivo Español back in his homeland, moving abroad again in 1986 after signing with Ligue 1 side Stade Brestois 29.
 The following year he joined Spain's Real Murcia on a two-year contract, making his La Liga debut on 30 August 1987 in a 0–1 away loss against CA Osasuna.

 Brown retired from football in late 1989 at the age of 33, after some months with Racing Club de Avellaneda.